 In the past decades, the Purdue Enterprise Reference Architecture (PERA) model, also referred to as "automation pyramid", has been widely adopted in the manufacturing and process industry.
 It structures the different functions in a factory into different layers of a hierarchical model.
 The different layers are isolated and protected to ensure security requirements.
-The factory shop floor and the factory office network are strictly separated by a de-militarized zone.
+The factory shop floor and the factory office network are strictly separated by a Demilitarized Zone (DMZ).
 Sensitive information and data need to be protected and should stay on-site to increase security.

 We assume that the five hierarchal layers of the conventional automation pyramid are flattened due to IT/OT convergence.
 Virtualized network functions, programmable logic controllers and data collection, aggregation and analytic functions can be flexibly orchestrated on demand to different network layers by means of distributed computing in the edge.
-Systems like Enterprise Resource Planning (ERP), Supply Chain Management (SCM) and Product Lifecycle Management (PLM) are deployed in the IT domain (Level 4&5), whereas Manufacturing Execution System (MES), Supervisory Control and Data Acquisition (SCADA), HMI, production domain and cell controllers can be located in the underlying OT layer (Level $0 \sim 3$).
+Systems like Enterprise Resource Planning (ERP), Supply Chain Management (SCM) and Product Lifecycle Management (PLM) are deployed in the IT domain (Level 4&5), whereas Manufacturing Execution System (MES), Supervisory Control And Data Acquisition (SCADA), HMI, production domain and cell controllers can be located in the underlying OT layer (Level $0 \sim 3$).
 The next stage of development is to virtualize those OT functions and to orchestrate them flexibly on the edge node where needed.
 An example of the potential target architecture is shown in Figure 7-1.
-Here, in each cell/area/zone WiFi-6, 5G and Ethernet/TSN are assumed depending on the use cases requirements (as outlined in section 7.1.3 on Deployment Context).
+Here, in each cell/area/zone WiFi-6, 5G and Ethernet/TSN are assumed depending on the use cases requirements (as outlined in Section 7.1.3 Usage Concerns and Requirements.

-Figure 7-1: Example of target network architecture for smart factory
+Figure 7-1: Example of target network architecture for smart factory.

-7.1.6 Network Technology Recommendations and Conclusion
+7.1.6 NETWORK TECHNOLOGY RECOMMENDATIONS AND CONCLUSION